-Figure 6 shows a more elaborate means of measuring frequency with separate formats for category and for coding.
-This could be used to analyze information from all three data sources in the hypothetical example--newspapers, public documents, and interview transcripts.
+Figure 2.6 shows a more elaborate means of measuring frequency, with separate formats for category and for coding.
+This approach could be used to analyze information from all three data sources in the hypothetical example-newspapers, public documents, and interview transcripts.
 In the figure, the categories describe positions on specific proposals for handgun control.
-The positions can be coded by assigning them four digits indicating the position taken (columns) on the proposals (rows).
+The positions can be coded by assigning them four digits that indicate the positions taken (columns) on the proposals (rows).